Guy Opperman

-Guy Thomas Opperman (born 18 May 1965) is a British politician serving as Minister of State for Employment since October 2022.
-He served as Parliamentary Under-Secretary of State for Pensions and Financial Inclusion at the Department for Work and Pensions between 2017 and 2022.
-A member of the Conservative Party, he was first elected at the 2010 general election as Member of Parliament (MP) for Hexham.
+Guy Thomas Opperman (born 18 May 1965) is a British former politician who served as Parliamentary Under-Secretary of State for Roads and Local Transport from November 2023 to July 2024.
+He previously served as Parliamentary Under-Secretary of State for Pensions and Financial Inclusion at the Department for Work and Pensions between 2017 and 2022 and Minister of State for Employment from 2022 to 2023.
+A member of the Conservative Party, he served as the Member of Parliament (MP) for Hexham from 2010 to 2024, when he lost his seat in the general election to Joe Morris of the Labour Party.

 Early life, education and career

 Opperman was born in Marlborough, Wiltshire, on 18 May 1965.
 He was educated at Harrow School, an independent all-boys boarding school.
 Opperman has a degree in law from the University of Buckingham and a first-class diploma from the University of Lille, in France.

 Opperman was called to the bar in 1989.
 He spent 20 years as a barrister of which 15 years were spent predominantly at the criminal bar.
 Opperman prosecuted and defended in a number of murder and rape trials.

 While a barrister, he did many years of pro bono work with the Western Circuit Free Representation Unit and the Bar Pro Bono Unit, providing free legal assistance in hundreds of cases on behalf of Victim Support and Citizens Advice Bureau.
 The Times named him "Lawyer of the Week" in 2007 and was awarded the Bar Pro Bono Award by the attorney general, Lord Goldsmith, for his voluntary work on behalf of victims in Criminal Injuries Compensation Appeals.
 In 2009, the attorney general, Baroness Scotland, presented him with a Pro Bono Hero award in the House of Commons for his work on preventing hospital closures.
 He is now a "door tenant" at 3PB and is no longer in active practice at the Bar having committed to being a full-time Member of Parliament.

 Opperman previously stood for election to Parliament in Swindon North at the 1997 general election and for Caernarfon at the 2005 general election.
 He was a councillor in Kennet from 1995 to 1999.

 Opperman led a legal campaign to oppose the closure of the NHS's Savernake Hospital at Marlborough which he credited with saving his mother's life from cancer.